Thor5487/battle-cats-rolls-local/README.md

     sudo ./bin/uninstall # Read the contents before you run it!

+## Environment variables defined in `.env` file

+In order to build data from the event data, some keys and secrets must be set to access the data.
+It's intended that this repository does not share any of the keys and secrets.
+If you would like to build data, or access the latest event data, you have to figure out the keys and secrets on your own.

+If you only want to run the server locally, the data is already built and populated in the repository.
+You can just run it without any keys or secrets.
+You can create an empty `.env` file or ignore it.
+Showing tracks does not require any of the keys or secrets.

-## How to populate data:
+## How to build data:

-Populate everything:
+Build everything:

     env (cat .env) ruby bin/build.rb

-Populate BCEN data:
+Build BCEN data:

     env (cat .env) ruby bin/build.rb en

-Populate BCTW data:
+Build BCTW data:

     env (cat .env) ruby bin/build.rb tw

-Populate BCJP data:
+Build BCJP data:

     env (cat .env) ruby bin/build.rb jp

-Populate BCKR data:
+Build BCKR data:

     env (cat .env) ruby bin/build.rb kr